Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to Electron Detachment Problem: Results and Discussion

 \subsubsection{Comparison with 4-component results}

-The accuracy of the X2CAMF framework for ionization energy calculations at the IP-EOM-CCSD level has been conclusively established in an earlier work from our lab.\cite{CD_IP_2025} The present results confirm that this accuracy is preserved upon inclusion of perturbative triple-excitation corrections.
-Using the FNS-IP-EOM-CCSD(T)(a)$^\ast$ method, we have evaluated the ionization potentials of halogen hydrides employing three relativistic Hamiltonians: the four-component Dirac--Coulomb Hamiltonian, the spin-free X2C Hamiltonian, and the X2CAMF Hamiltonian.
+The accuracy of the X2CAMF framework for ionization energy calculations at the IP-EOM-CCSD level has been conclusively established in an earlier work from our group.\cite{CD_IP_2025} The present results confirm that this accuracy is preserved upon inclusion of perturbative triple-excitation corrections.
+Using the FNS-IP-EOM-CCSD(T)(a)$^\ast$ method, we have evaluated the IPs of hydrogen halides employing three relativistic Hamiltonians: the 4c DC Hamiltonian, the spin-free X2C Hamiltonian, and the X2CAMF Hamiltonian.
 All calculations were performed with the dyall.v4z basis set.
-The resulting deviations were analyzed through scatter plots.
-As illustrated in Fig.~\ref{fig:error_x2c_amf_spinfree}, the X2CAMF Hamiltonian reproduces the four-component Dirac--Hartree--Fock valence ionization potentials with negligible deviations, indicating an accurate treatment of relativistic and spin--orbit effects.
-In contrast, the spin-free X2C Hamiltonian leads to much larger deviations, highlighting the importance of explicit spin--orbit coupling for reliable ionization energy predictions.
+The resulting deviations are analyzed through scatter plots.
+As illustrated in Fig.~\ref{fig:error_x2c_amf_spinfree}, the X2CAMF Hamiltonian reproduces the 4c valence IPs with negligible deviations, indicating an accurate treatment of both scalar relativistic and spin--orbit effects.
+In contrast, the spin-free X2C Hamiltonian leads to substantially larger deviations, highlighting the importance of explicit spin--orbit coupling for reliable ionization energy predictions.